 What Type of Compensation is Common for the Trustee?
 While there is no set standard, commonly an annual fee ranging from 0.5% to 5% of asset, depending on size of assets, prorated by number of days served.

 Once Nonresident aliens become resident U.S. taxpayers all of one's worldwide assets will be subject to U.S. taxation.
 This can have significant ramifications.
 For example, pursuant to the Foreign Account Tax Compliance Act, the IRS has extraterritorial agreements with foreign financial institutions resulting in the sharing of US taxpayers financial information.
 Similarly, under the Report of Foreign Bank and Financial Accounts, part of the U.S. Bank Secrecy Act, U.S. taxpayers (including resident aliens) are required to report to the IRS any financial interest in foreign financial accounts.
-Fortunately there are tax mitigation solutions.
-By planning ahead while still a nonresident alien and rearranging one's non U.S. based assets before becoming a U.S. resident one can incur significant tax savings.
+For more information about Pre-Immigration Tax Planning solutions please contact the firm.

-Non Resident Aliens with U.S. based assets have a limited gift and estate tax exemption of $60,000 with a being imposed on any amount in excess.
-Available solutions include making qualified gifts during life or transferring ownership into a legal entity that will survive its principal.
+Non Resident Aliens with U.S. based assets have a limited gift and estate tax exemption of $60,000 with a combined federal and state tax of 50% being imposed on any amount in excess.
+Available solutions include making qualified gifts during life or restructuring ownership into a business entity that will survive its principal.

 Upon the settlor's passing away, the trustee is required to diligently and competently administer the decedent's trust.
 We provide legal guidance throughout the trust administration process, including sending out required notices to interested parties, inventorying the estate assets, paying the decedent's debts and taxes, preparing accountings, and implementing tax efficient subtrust funding and tax efficient distributions of principal and income.